SimbaBlock/slppp/token/slppp-utility-token.md

 ### SEND - Spend Transaction Outputs
 #### (Send / Transfer)
 The following transaction format is used to transfer tokens from one or more token holding UTXO(s) to new token holding UTXO(s).
-The UTXOs associated with unspent tokens will be used within the transaction input and, just like the BSV attached to these UTXOs, will be considered totally spent after this transaction is accepted by the blockchain.
+The UTXOs associated with unspent tokens will be used within the transaction input and, just like the Coin attached to these UTXOs, will be considered totally spent after this transaction is accepted by the blockchain.
 Tokens will be assigned to new UTXOs .
-Any number of additional BSV outputs will be allowed. the BSV outputs is freeorder .
+Any number of additional Coin outputs will be allowed. the Coin outputs is freeorder .

 **Transaction inputs**: Any number of inputs or content of inputs, in any order, but must include sufficient tokens coming from valid token transactions of matching `token_id`, `token_type` .